Dr. Mike Sosteric

 Three Choices

-As the information spewed on the page I realized I had a choice to make.
+As the information spewed on the page I realized I had some choices to make.
 I could either continue spewing on the page to see where it would lead, or I could stop and go back to my technology research.
 I chose to continue, obviously, and it was an easy choice.
-Objectively, what had just happened to me was fascinating and I did exactly what any self respecting, well trained scholarly would do when a fascinating thing had just shown up at their door–I researched it.
+Objectively, what had just happened to me was fascinating and I did exactly what any self respecting, well trained scholar would do when a fascinating thing had just shown up at their door–I researched it.
 There was some initial internal resistance.
-In the beginning I did think maybe I was a little unhinged and I was definitely concerned with the potential impact on my career if colleagues found out I was engaged in daily connection practice, but I thought I’d just keep things to myself until I felt ready.
+In the beginning I did think maybe I was a little unhinged and I was definitely concerned with the potential impact on my career if colleagues found out I was engaged in daily connection practice, but I thought I’d just keep things to myself until I felt ready to talk about it openly.
 That seemed safe.

 At a certain point early on I realized I wasn’t going to find much help in the literature.
-If I was going to understand this I was going to have to figure it out by myself.
+If I was going to understand these experiences, I was going to have to figure it out by myself.
 It is at that point that I had to make a second choice, a methodological one; how was I going to study this?
-After a bit of thought= I decided to “go native.”
+After a bit of thought, I decided to “go native.”
 I decided to stop reading, dive right in full immersion, and just go wherever the flow would take me, at least for a while.
-It would be an ethnographic field study, a participant observation of Self with a healthy side of ex-post-facto introspective self-reflection.
-It was a natural choice.
+It would be an ethnographic field study, a participant observation of Self with a healthy side of ex-post-facto introspective self-reflection served up on a dish of scientific faith that I could eventually figure it out.
+The methodological choices was a natural choice.
 I had done the ethnographic participant thing before in a simpler form (Sosteric, 1999) and I supposed I could do it again.

 So that is what I did.
-I stopped reading and fully immersed myself in the to spew.
-I made the decision to just get it out as accurately as I could have manage.
-I wasn’t concerned with how weird it might or if it made any logical sense at all in the beginning.
-I figure I’d be the judge of all that later.
-My concern in the beginning was to just get it all down.
+I stopped reading and fully immersed myself in the spew.
+I made the decision to write it all down as transparently and accurately as I could manage.
+I wasn’t concerned with how weird it might be or if it made any logical sense, at least in the beginning.
+I figure I’d work thing about and judge it all later.
+My concern in the beginning was to just get it all down as accurately as I could.
 My only stipulation was that I would not write anything down that I thought would lead to harm for any other living being.
-Truth for the highest good of all beings was my early mantra connection mantra.
+Truth for the highest good of all beings was my early connection mantra.

 I have to admit, in the early days the information that spewed out wasn’t always the best quality.
-It was fascinating and enlightening, but there were also many problems.
+In many cases it was fascinating and enlightening, but there were also several issues.

-For three, it went beyond anything I had ever been taught anywhere before.
-Not that everything that came out hadn’t been taught before, just that they’ve never been taught to me.
-Later when I started up research again I found syncretic ideas everywhere.
+For three, much of it went beyond anything I had ever been taught before.
+Not that everything that came out hadn’t been taught before.
+There was familiar information and later when I started up research again I found syncretic ideas everywhere.
+It was just some of the information was new to me, coming from a source internal to me.

-At this point I definitely understand why mystics of past and present say that the experiences are ineffable.
-It’s not that we cannot understand them.
-I understood what I was writing.
-It’s that it takes a lot of time and effort, time and effort that most people don’t have.
+At some point early on in the process I began to understand why mystics of past and present say that the experiences are ineffable.
+It’s not that we cannot understand, it is that it takes a lot of time and effort to get it all down and sort it all out, more time than most people have and more effort than most are willing to apply.
 The ineffability arises from the volume and complexity of the information, the need for extended processing (necessitated by the lack of a coherent frame), and the given inability to express it all in a few sentences, or even a few books.

 At a certain point in the early process I began to dimly realize the enormity of the task ahead.
-It wasn’t just getting it all down, it was going to be separating wheat from chaff, sorting things all out, organizing, and finally presenting in a way that made sense.
-I that point I had to make a third choice.
-Devote what could very well be the rest of my life to this thing or walk away, partially enlightened but firmly back into normal space.
+It wasn’t just getting it all down, it was going to be separating wheat from chaff, sorting things all out, organizing, and finally presenting it all a way that made sense.
+As my mind gradually wrapped itself around the broad vista ahead, I had to make a final choice.
+Devote what could very well be the rest of my life to this thing or walk away, partially enlightened but firmly back in normal space.
 I thought about it for a while, thought about the risks, the effort, the discipline that would be required.
-I struggled with some self-doubt.
-Who was I, after all, to undertake such a task. , I eventually put aside the doubts and decided to continue.
+I struggled with self-doubt.
+Who was I, after all, to undertake such a task?
+I eventually put aside the doubts and decided to continue.
 So much fascinating information.
-I was fired up and I wanted to figure it out.
-And besides, I’m a trained as a researcher.
-I wanted to figure it out, and so that is what I did, I set out on a path to piece it all together into what I hoped would be an un-ineffable corpus that made coherent logical and empirical sense.
+And besides, I’m a trained researcher.
+It was very fascinating and I wanted to figure it out.
+I felt I probably had the skills to do so, and so that is what I did, I set out on a path to piece it all together into what I hoped would be an un-ineffable corpus that made coherent logical and empirical sense.
 A big task, true, but as I later realized I was uniquely positioned (historically and demographically) to carry this out.
-Notably, there were three things that made it possible for me to initiate the journey and blaze a (hopefully) clear path through the blobs.
+Notably, there were three things, three privileges, that made it possible for me to initiate the journey and blaze a (hopefully) clear path through the spew.

-One, I had a job at a distance-ed university that allowed me the freedom to explore on my own terms,.
-Didn’t have weekly classes (all courses online), minimal administrative duties, out of the home so no travel time.
-Remarkable amount of quiet time and so that is waht I did.
-I experienced, explored, researched, and I processed in an unending process of build, edit, evolve, link, shape, tear down, rebuild.
-It’s been going on since 2003.
-By my own loose estimate, I’ve put in over 20,000 hours worth of labour writing it, sorting it and supporting it with research and scholarly publication.
-There is no way I could have done this with a regular job in a university, much less a regular job.
-I am very lucky and very privileged and that is of critical importance.
+One, I had a job at a distance-ed university that allowed me the freedom to explore on my own terms.
+I didn’t have weekly classes (all courses were online), I had minimal administrative duties, and I worked out of the home so I had no travel time.
+My job gave me a remarkable amount of quiet time and I maximized the opportunity to explore and theorize that this gave me.
+I experienced, explored, wrote, researched.
+By my own loose estimate, I’ve put in over 20,000 hours analyzing, sorting, supporting, revising, and rewriting.
+There is no way I could have done this with a job in a regular university, much less a regular job.

 Two, owing to my early interest in digital scholarly communication and software development, I was tech-savvy.
 I realized early that I could use information technology to help, and so that is what I did.

-- First, I used a word processor to write and edit.
+1. First, I used a word processor to write and edit.
 At first glance this might not seem like something worth mentioning, but when you consider that up until only very recently (historically speaking) pen and paper where the primary instruments of record, it is of massive significance.
 Just imagine if Christ, Mohammed, Meister Eckhart, Joseph Smith, Abraham Maslow, Carl Rogers, Freud, Karl Marx, or anybody else for that matter all had word processors to help them write things down.
-Their output would have been more prolific, better organized, and they would have more control over presentation.
-The word processors are important.
+Their output would have been more prolific, better organized, and they would have had more control over presentation.
+I explore the implications of this in two articles on Abraham Maslow and his Eupsychian Theory (Sosteric, 2026a; Sosteric, 2026b).

 Three, the last thing that helped me properly sort it all out, if you can call the various blobs I’ve got floating around now “properly sorted,” was my sociological training.
 The training from that discipline provided clear insight into the economic forces that continue to have undue influence over humanity’s understanding of itself.
 This was a big thing and very important.
 Sociology kept me grounded.
 Without it I might have floated off into weird mystical spaces like sometimes happens (I’m thinking Agehananda Bharati and Ram Dass here) or ended up repeating disinformation and ideology seeded, as I discovered, by economic elites (Sosteric, 2014,; Sosteric, 2020; Sosteric, under review).